YM2132/EyesOff/README.md

 ## Command Line Usage

-For advanced users or headless operation, a command-line interface is also available:
+For headless operation, a command-line interface is also available:

 ```bash
 python main.py [options]